ssbostan/reserved-capacity-manager/README.md

 ### Reserved Capacity Manager for Kubernetes

-This application is designed to optimize the responsiveness of Kubernetes cluster-autoscaler by proactively reserving low-priority resources on worker nodes as "hot spare" capacity.
-By deploying this application as a Kubernetes Deployment and scaling it proportionally with cluster-proportional-autoscaler, it ensures that each node maintains a certain number of reserved Pods.
+This application is designed to optimize the responsiveness of Kubernetes **cluster-autoscaler** by proactively reserving low-priority resources on worker nodes as "hot spare" capacity.
+By deploying this application as a Kubernetes Deployment and scaling it proportionally with **cluster-proportional-autoscaler**, it ensures that each node maintains a certain number of reserved Pods.
 These low-priority Pods act as placeholders and are evicted when higher-priority user workloads are scheduled.
+When these low-priority Pods are evicted from the nodes, they become Unscheduleable as no node has enough resources and no other low-priority Pods to evict, so that they will be stuck in the Pending state.
+At this point, the **cluster-autoscaler** finds them and scales the cluster to make room for them.
+Using this approach, you're one step further than your user, and you always have some resources available when a user asks for.

 ## Key Features: